-- B. The keeping, storage, depositing, or accumulation of dirt, sand, gravel, concrete, or other similar materials that constitute visual blight, or reduces the aesthetic appearance of the neighborhood, or is offensive to the senses, or is detrimental to nearby property or property values; - C. The operation of a junk yard or automobile dismantling yard, except in an industrial zone pursuant to a conditional special use permit; - D. Any abandoned drive-in enterprise; - E. Any dangerous, unsightly, or blighted condition thatwhich is detrimental to the health, safety, or welfare of the public; - F. Any condition in violation of the Sacramento Ceity Bbuilding Ceode, set forth in tTitle 15 of this code; - G. Any condition in violation of cChapter 9.44 of this code (animal care services control law);
+- B. The keeping, storage, depositing, or accumulation of dirt, sand, gravel, concrete, or other similar materials that constitute visual blight, reduces the aesthetic appearance of the neighborhood, is offensive to the senses, or is detrimental to nearby property or property values; - C. The operation of a junk yard or automobile dismantling yard, except in an industrial zone pursuant to a conditional use permit; - D. Any abandoned drive-in enterprise; - E. Any dangerous, unsightly, or blighted condition that is detrimental to the health, safety, or welfare of the public; - F. Any condition in violation of the Sacramento City Building Code, set forth in title; - G. Any condition in violation of chapter 9.44 (animal care services law); - H. Any condition in violation of the Planning and Development Code set forth in title 17; - I. Any condition in violation of the fire prevention code, set forth in title 15;

-- H. Any condition in violation of the Planning and Development Code set forth in tTitle 17-of this code; - I. Any condition in violation of the fire prevention city fire code, set forth in tTitle 15 of this code; - J. Any condition in violation of cChapter 5.152 of this code (regulation of unattended donation boxes); - K. Any condition recognized in law or in equity as constituting a public nuisance; - L. The maintenance of the exterior of any vacant or unoccupied building or the interior of any such building thatwhich is readily visible from any public street or adjacent parcel of property in a state of unsightliness so as to constitute a blighted condition detrimental to the property values in the neighborhood or otherwise detrimental to the public welfare.
-Once proceedings have been commenced pursuant to this title to declare a building or property to be a public nuisance under this subsection, no such building or property shall be deemed to be in compliance with this title solely because the building or property thereafter becomes occupied; - M. Any condition in violation of Chapter 18.12 of this code (employer transportation systems management for the city of Sacramento); - MN.
-Any unimproved real property that which has become a dumping ground for litter, garbage, junk, debris, or discarded vehicles, vehicle parts and/or vehicle hulks, and which real property has been subject to abatement action on one or more occasions by the city; - NO. Any illegal activity occurring on the property that which is detrimental to the life, health, safety, orand welfare of the residents, neighbors, or public.
-For purposes of this chapter, illegal activity is defined as any violation of state or federal law, rules or regulations, or local ordinance; - PO.
-Any condition in violation of cChapter 8.132 of this code (cultivation of medical marijuana); and- - P. Any condition of trees on private property that constitutes a threat to the health, safety, or welfare of the residents, neighbors, or public.
+- J. Any condition in violation of chapter 5.152 (regulation of unattended donation boxes); - K. Any condition recognized in law or in equity as constituting a public nuisance; - L. The maintenance of the exterior of any vacant or unoccupied building or the interior of any such building that is readily visible from any public street or adjacent parcel of property in a state of unsightliness so as to constitute a blighted condition detrimental to the property values in the neighborhood or otherwise detrimental to the public welfare.
+Once proceedings have been commenced pursuant to this title to declare a building or property to be a public nuisance under this subsection, no such building or property shall be deemed to be in compliance with this title solely because the building or property thereafter becomes occupied; - M. Any unimproved real property that has become a dumping ground for litter, garbage, junk, debris, discarded vehicles, vehicle parts or vehicle hulks, and which real property has been subject to abatement action on one or more occasion by the city; - N. Any illegal activity occurring on the property that is detrimental to the life, health, safety, or welfare of the residents, neighbors, or public.
+For purposes of this chapter, illegal activity is defined as any violation of state or federal law, rules or regulations, or local ordinance; - O. Any condition in violation of chapter 8.132 (cultivation of medical marijuana); and - P. Any condition (including dutch elm disease, or other pests or disease) of trees on private property that constitutes a threat to the health, safety, or welfare of the residents, neighbors, public, or other trees.